prateekshukla1108/ai-blogs/posts/Installing-Dependencies.md

 date: '2024-11-13'
 image: images/Python.png
 layout: post
-description: "Guide to install dependencies for fastAI."
+description: "Guide to install dependencies for Deep Learning."
 title: "How to setup WSL and Python for fastAI"
 categories:
 - computer_usage